-- 1. Receive Melcor's consolidated financial statements for the fiscal year ended December 31, 2014 and the auditor's report on those statements; - 2.
-Fix the number of members of the Board of Directors to be elected to eight (8); - 3.
-Elect nominees to the Board of Directors of Melcor; - 4.
+- 1. Receive Melcor's consolidated financial statements for the fiscal year ended December 31, 2015 and the auditor's report on those statements; - 2.
+Fix the number of members of the Board of Directors to be elected at nine (9); - 3.
+Elect Directors to the Board of Melcor; - 4.
 Appoint PricewaterhouseCoopers LLP, Chartered Accountants, as Melcor's auditors for the ensuing year at a remuneration to be fixed by the Board of Directors; - 5.
 Transact any other business properly brought before the meeting, or any adjournment thereof.